Konya Sukiyaki da yo

 (今夜すきやきだよ, Konya Sukiyaki da yo) is a Japanese manga series written and illustrated by Natsuko Taniguchi.
 It was initially serialized in Shinchosha's Yom Yom magazine from November 2019 to March 2021.
 It was later transferred to the Kurage Bunch website where it ran from April to July 2021.
 A live-action television drama adaptation aired from January to March 2023.

 The series won the New Creator Prize at the 26th Tezuka Osamu Cultural Prize in 2022.

+Synopsis

+Aiko Ota is bad at housework but wants to get married.
+Tomoko Asano likes housework but isn't really interested in marriage.

+The two women in their late twenties with completely opposite views on marriage live together and contemplate what a "normal marriage" truly means through home-cooked meals.